-Limiting factors vary widely between operations and even between fields within an operation so time and energy are needed to look into data such as yield maps and soil samples to figure them out.
+Limiting factors vary widely between operations and even between fields within an operation.
+Time and energy are needed to look into data such as yield maps and soil samples to figure out issues.
 Luckily lots of yield limiting factors can be managed and areas made more profitable.
 Examples of limiting factors include fertility, disease pressure, insect pressure, planting date, population or planting depth, weed control, or drainage.
-Once the factors have been identified, focus input costs on managing or correcting them while cutting costs, if needed, from other areas that do not have as large an impact on yield.
-Talk with your Jacobsen Seed Representative or other trust agronomic adviser about what might be limiting yield on your farms and what can be done to manage them to regulate costs and increase profits.
+Once the factors have been identified, focus input costs on managing or correcting them.
+If needed, cut costs from other areas that do not have as large an impact on yield.
+Talk with your Jacobsen Seed Representative or other trust agronomic adviser about what might be limiting yield on your farms.
+Work together on what can be done to manage them to regulate costs and increase profits.

-Some examples of limiting factors that can be hard to see with the naked eye are –
+Limiting factors can be hard to see

-Nutrients – We are asking fields to produce an ever increasing amount of grain which makes it important to stay up to date on fertility levels.
+We are asking fields to produce an ever increasing amount of grain which makes it important to stay up to date on fertility levels.
 Regular soil or tissue sampling can quickly give you a snapshot of field fertility so you can focus on nutrients that are at sub-optimal levels compared to high or very high levels.

-pH – Soil nutrient availability and microbial activity are maximized when soil pH is between 6.0-6.8.
+Soil nutrient availability and microbial activity are maximized when soil pH is between 6.0-6.8.
 Regular soil testing is encouraged to keep track of soil pH.
 Fields that are testing low can be treated with lime to raise the pH and although it is tough to lower pH in high testing areas, different genetic choices may help maximize yields especially in soybeans.

-Insect Pests – Underground insect pests such as Corn Rootworms or Soybean Cyst Nematode are hard to pinpoint just using yield maps, scouting is a must!
+Underground insect pests such as Corn Rootworms or Soybean Cyst Nematode are hard to pinpoint just using yield maps, scouting is a must!
 Luckily these pests are relatively straightforward to deal with if present with traits and seed treatments.